bartongroup/RATS/README.md

 `install.packages(c("data.table", "matrixStats", "ggplot2"))`

-#### Obtaining rats
+### Installation

+Some **precompiled binary releases** are available from the [releases section](https://github.com/bartongroup/Rats/releases) on Github.
+Download the appropriate binary for your system and then install it using:

+`install.packages(<pathtopackage>, repos = NULL)` or
+`install.packages(<pathtopackage>, repos = NULL, type="source")`

-**from Github:** `rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats) and can be installed directly, using the [devtools](https://www.rstudio.com/products/rpackages/devtools/) package:
+You can also install the **latest developmental version** directly from Github, using the [devtools](https://www.rstudio.com/products/rpackages/devtools/) package:

 `devtools::install_github("bartongroup/rats")`

+Eventually, we aim to make `rats` available through **Bioconductor** as well.

-#### Calling Differential Transcript Usage with rats
+### Differential Transcript Usage

-A full tutorial vignette is included in the package, explaining the input, output, commands and options.
-It can be accessed with the command below.

-`browseVignettes("rats")`

-Alternatively, it can be downloaded from the `vignettes` [directory in the GitHub repository](https://github.com/bartongroup/Rats/tree/master/vignettes) or the downloaded dev.zip archive.
+A typical command to call DTU looks like this:

+`results <- call_DTU(my_sleuth_object, my_identifiers_table, "Condition-1", "Condition-2")`

+Mandatory parameters:

+* a sleuth object
+* a dataframe matching unique transcript identifiers to gene identifiers
+* the names of two conditions recorded in the sleuth object

+For more details on the parameters, please refer to the tutorial vignette.

 ## Contact information

-The rats R package was developed by members of [The Barton Group] (http://www.compbio.dundee.ac.uk) at [The University of Dundee] (http://www.dundee.ac.uk) by Dr. Kimon Froussios, Dr. Kira Mourao and Dr. Nick Schurch.
+The rats R package was developed within [The Barton Group](http://www.compbio.dundee.ac.uk) at [The University of Dundee](http://www.dundee.ac.uk) by Dr. Kimon Froussios, Dr. Kira Mourao and Dr. Nick Schurch.

 To **report problems** or **ask for assistance**, please raise a new issue [on the project's support forum](https://github.com/bartongroup/Rats/issues).
 Providing a *reproducible working example* that demonstrates your issue is strongly encouraged.
 Also, be sure to **read the vignette(s)**, and browse/search the support forum before posting a new issue, in case your question is already answered there.

+Enjoy!